drocheam/optrace/docs/source/usage/image.rst

      - Area preserving projection :footcite:`EqualAreaProjWiki`

 .. list-table::
     `Tissot's indicatrices <https://en.wikipedia.org/wiki/Tissot%27s_indicatrix>`__ for different projection methods.
 All circles should have the same size, shape and brightness.
-Taken from the ``sphere_projections.py`` example.
+Taken from the :ref:`example_sphere_projections` example
    :class: table-borderless